What Kind of National Firearms Act (NFA) Firearms and Devices are Allowed in Mississippi?

 Any Other Weapons

 Any Other Weapons (also known as AOWs) weapons or devices capable of being concealed on the person from which a shot can be discharged through the energy of an explosive.
 Most of the time, an AOW is a firearm or device that does not fit easily into another category.
-A $5 tax is required to be paid to the ATF to transfer an AOW into your Mississippi gun trust or for your Mississippi gun trust to manufacture an AOW.
+A $5 tax is required to be paid to the ATF to transfer an AOW into your Mississippi gun trust, and a $200 tax is required to be paid to the ATF for your Mississippi gun trust to manufacture an AOW.